ryan-robeson/people-against-security-lab/doc/lab-instructions.md

 This attack will take several steps to be successful.
 These exploits are all contained within the web application.
 Take screenshots after each step as proof of work.
+When you are finished, write a short summary of the exploits you found and how they could have been prevented.

 After setting up Kali, the site will be accessible inside your virtual machine.
 Open up a browser to http://localhost:PORT where PORT is the port displayed in the terminal.